colleenrideout/technical_exercise/response.md

 <img src="outputs/q1_completeness/null_value_distribution.png">
 <img src="outputs/q1_completeness/low_null_value_rates.png">

+I also pulled some information for columns that have lower null value rates.
+Given this is a relatively small dataset with 52,742 rows, these columns would be contributing a greater weight of information during an analysis.

 #### Record Dates
 Another method I like to use to see the completeness of data is to review the frequency of new records (e.g. the count